rebelsky/csc207c/_labs/intro-classes.md

 _There is nothing to turn in for this exercise.
 It simply serves to get you thinking about the code._

-The `FractionSum` class is intended to provide a simple command-line tool for adding fractions.
+The `BFSum` class is intended to provide a simple command-line tool for adding fractions.
 It also provides a nice way to test the not-yet-implemented "build a fraction from a string" constructor.
 Read through the code and take notes to yourself as to what `main` does.

 a.
-Compile `FractionSum.java`.
+Compile `BFSum.java`.

 b.
 What do you expect to get as output if we type the following on the command line?

 ```
-java FractionSum 2/7
+java -cp target/intro-classes-1.0.jar edu.grinnell.csc207.experiments.BFSum 2/7
 ```

 c.
 Check your answer experimentally.